garrandall/popular-music-data/tracks/thug-lovin--ja-rule-bobby-brown.md

 Rule, baby
 Baby girl, here I'm holding your love hostage
-The ransom for you, sugar, be priceless (WOOOO!!!)
+The ransom for you, sugar, be priceless (WOOOO!)
 'Cause you been getting at me in many a ways
-Now tell your man to watch his back and duck from strays 'Cause I been in a rage (GIRL!!) lately (yeah)
+Now tell your man to watch his back and duck from strays 'Cause I been in a rage (GIRL!) lately (yeah)
-Hoping God'll forgive me for all the sin, all the women All the drama I been in and it's just the beginning (WOOOO!!!)
+Hoping God'll forgive me for all the sin, all the women All the drama I been in and it's just the beginning (WOOOO!)
 I hope you (watch) so you could see that nigga ain't built like me (like me) Black Sheep of the family
 But we one in the same, that's why we get along